mangapress/mangapress/readme.txt

   * Tested and confirmed compatible with WordPress 7.1.
   * Fixed malformed deprecation notices in the legacy function shim.
   * Fixed the comic calendar cache so it is read and purged correctly.
+  * Removed a redundant echo on the Comic Archive Page Style help text.
+Props DAnn2012.

 = 3.1.1 =
   * Fixes to ensure compatibility with WordPress 7.0